rebelot/heirline.nvim/cookbook.md

           `none`. (eg.: `"bold,italic"`)
     * Description: `hl` controls the colors of what is printed by the component's `provider`, or by any of its descendants.
-Whenever a `child` inherits its parent's `hl`, this gets updated with the child's `hl`, if specified, the fields in the child `hl` will always take precedence.
+Whenever a `child` inherits its parent's `hl` (whether a function or table), this gets updated with the child's `hl`, so that, when specified, the fields in the child `hl` will always take precedence.
 * `condition`:
     * Type: `function(self) -> any`
     * Description: This function controls whether the component should be